Curious about the course? Here’s a description:

 What you receive for $75: Three weeks of online lessons, with an average of two lessons per day.
 Basic and and advanced tips and tricks for editing.
 Industry professional insight into the craft of writing, style guides, grammar, punctuation use, and more.
 Daily access to Angela to ask questions, share snippets of work and get personal feedback.
 Access to questions posed by past workshop participants.
 Interaction and discussion with fellow workshop participants within each topic.
 All lessons, topics and discussion are open schedule, to allow for free form, not structured, participation.

 Space is limited so register now!
-Next workshop is not yet scheduled but will be in 2015.
+Next workshop will be Fall 2015.

 For questions about registration or the Before You Hit Send Self-Editing Workshop, please email B4YouHitSend at Gmail.com.
 We suggest adding this email to your email system’s whitelist/safelist to ensure you receive all correspondence prior to the course.
 Approximately 5 days before the course begins, you will receive forum registration information.
 This is sent to everyone who has paid and registered, so if you think you haven’t received it, please check your spam first, and then email us at B4YouHitSend at Gmail.com.
 My moderator, Trish, sends multiple emails during the first week, to ensure everyone is receiving the information, tracking who hasn’t yet logged onto the forum, so we are careful about ensuring the information is received.
 We ask that you help us out so you get what you paid for, and do the same by adding us to your email safelist!